DmKu33/csharp-milestones/README.md

 - [ ] Create timeline animations by recording keyframes and editing curves in Unity
 - [ ] Add and edit a particle system to a game object in Unity

+-- Finished all of the above for CH6